veilbright/declarative-playlists/README.md

 ## Development Info
 A project I'm working on to learn more about C++, APIs, and networking.
 Uses [Crow](https://github.com/CrowCpp/Crow) for the web server, [cpr](https://github.com/libcpr/cpr) for http requests, and a [JSON](https://github.com/nlohmann/json) and [YAML](https://github.com/jbeder/yaml-cpp) library to parse their respective formats.

 Currently, the project can authenticate the user, search, create a playlist, and parse a YAML file for a playlist rule tree.
-However, due to limitations on Spotify's API access for in-development applications, only whitelisted accounts can authenticate this app.
-If you want to run the program, you will need to create your own Spotify application and replace the Client ID in the main file with your own.
+However, due to limitations on Spotify's API access for in-development applications, only whitelisted accounts can authorize this app.
+If you want to run the program, you will need to create your own Spotify application at https://developer.spotify.com and replace the Client ID in the main file with your own.

 When finished, the project will allow a user to create a YAML or JSON file describing a playlist using rules, which can then be added to their Spotify account.